Stocks pull back on weak jobs gains – KION546

 Investors were clearly hoping for better jobs numbers.
 After all, the Dow enjoyed its biggest point jump of the year on Thursday.

-The Dow rose nearly 150 points shortly after the open but was down about 70 points, or 0.2%, in mid-morning trading.
-The S&P 500 gave up earlier gains too and was down 0.6%.
+The Dow rose nearly 150 points shortly after the open but was down more than 200 points, or 0.6%, in late-morning trading.
+The S&P 500 gave up earlier gains too and was down 1.2%.
 Tech stocks really took it on the chin.
-The Nasdaq fell more than 1.4% after opening in green.
+The Nasdaq fell 2.1% after opening in green.

 The weaker jobs gains could mean the Federal Reserve will keep propping up the economy.
 The central bank may not have to speed up its plans to unwind stimulus.
 It could also delay any interest rate hikes until later in 2022.